lucrnz/login-next-swr-node/doc/deploy/containers.md

 I will be using a system user with id 1000 and group-id 1000, to avoid using the privileged root user.

+## Setup environment variables

+Make sure to setup the environment variables, by following [this guide](../env-vars.md)

 ## Build images

 ```sh